Cultural heritage is an exciting way to understand a nation’s Living history

 Actually, those two terms represent a large area teaming with biodiversity and protected habitat areas.
 Included are a mountain range and Brazil’s designated Atlantic coastal region, home to a number of endangered species.

-Largely undeveloped, Ilha Grande is now a growing tourist destination, noted for its scenic, natural beauty, and its inviting beaches.
+Largely undeveloped, Ilha Grande is now a growing tourist destination, noted for its scenic, natural beauty, and inviting beaches.
 Ultimately, hiking the island’s rugged landscape will reward you with amazing waterfalls and breathtaking views, especially within the Ilha Grande State Park.

 This island is a pristine example of Brazil’s Atlantic Rainforest and one of the most thriving ecosystems anywhere.
 It is a protected home for several endangered species of flora and fauna.